zvory/guide-to-coop/README.md

 People who are hungry for more success in the UWaterloo co-op system, specifically people looking for Software jobs.
 If you're trying to get a job during COVID this guide may not be useful, I hear the job market is terrible and that's all I know.
 Additionally if you already get good jobs and are happy with your coops, this advice may not be helpful.

 ### Why is my advice worth anything?
 I was a fuckup, but "made it" anyways.
 My first coop was automated QA and I got it through nepotism (my friend's dad was CTO of the company), it was a shitshow and two months in me and the other coop stopped doing work.
 A full-time brought his high-schooler son in for two weeks and did more in those two weeks than I did in a month.
 Second coop was worse: back in the day you couldn't no-rank an offer, if you got matched with a job you were forced to take it.
-So I ended up doing manual QA, tapping buttons on Android phones, filling in spreadsheets when something breaks, and trying not to think about my failures.
+So I ended up doing manual QA, tapping buttons on Android phones, filling in spreadsheets when something broke, and trying not to think about my failures.
 I'm not a genius keener that got Google first term or something.
 I was a lazy waste, and I started with QA jobs.

 But then I started taking coop seriously, tried a bunch of things (which I will list), and I ended up getting two successively better Toronto dev jobs.
 Then I made it to Cali: a Stripe internship, then a Facebook internship (I'm at Stripe full time now).